carsomyr/percolate/README.md

 Note that the `ChefDataBagAdapter` understands how to deep merge entity information declared over multiple data bag items, hence enabling a form of multitenancy whereby different users can contribute without conflict.
-For example, one could keep `my-org` and `their-org` entity information in separate files and upload them independently with `knife`.
+For example, one could keep `mine` and `theirs` entity information in separate files and upload them independently with `knife`.

     $ knife data bag create -- entities
     $ knife data bag from file -- entities /path/to/data_bag_item1.json